xintamosaik/vc5/readme.md

 "What if we don't use react, tailwind, vite or next?
 What if we did Vanilla?"

 The case is a CV builder.
+Desktop-only.
+No mobile.

 We will do no backend and use localStorage for data.